karneh/mediationmonitor.github.io/index.md

 One cycle, or one heartbeat, should correspond to one period of our acceleration normal to the heartbeat.
 From our research we know that the heart rate of individuals in meditation to be between 50-100 bpm[SOURCE NUM].
 This means that we can expect to see this 50-100bpm (.8-1.6hz) signal present in our acceleration data.

 The above analysis is based on the fact that the phone is positioned normal to the observed motion.
-Our sensor choice does not allow this to be true.
+Our sensor choice does not gurantee this.
 For this reason, we expect to see accelerations matching these frequencies in all axes.

-INSERT EXPECTED PLOT HERE

 #### Breathing Motion
 Breathing is arguably more complex motion than the heartbeat, one reason is since it can be controlled by the individual.
 Our experiment seeks to measure the rise and fall of the subject’s chest while breathing.
 This motion should also be cyclical in nature.